drawwithcode/2021-group-03/README.md

 Each time the user answers a question, a certain body part is assigned, based on the answer given.
 These body parts are selected within 3 sub-groups: big, medium and small.

-For example if the user chooses the first answer for the first question he will be assigned a small chest, randomly picked from the chest-S array, which contains all the small chests.
+For example, if the user chooses the first answer for the first question he will be assigned a small chest, randomly picked from the chest-S array, which contains all the small chests.
 If he chooses the second answer he’ll be given a random medium chest and if he chooses the third, a random big chest.

 ```
 setChestS.mousePressed(chest_S);